 Session One | Political Economy, Diversification and the Reform Agenda in the Middle East

 In the context of subdued forecasts for global growth, continued security risks and long-established social contracts, what options are open to the Middle East’s oil and gas exporting countries to reform their economies?
-This session will focus on the choices and challenges facing the region’s leaders.
+This session will focus on the choices and challenges for the region’s leaders.

 - Are the political economy reforms currently being enacted having the desired effect?
 How can policy-makers overcome the structural barriers to delivering politically difficult economic reforms?